 $140–$235 per month

 If your Shih Tzu is in relatively good health, you probably won’t need to pay for more than food and grooming, and possibly pet insurance.
-However, unexpected things come up.
-Dogs will eat your socks and then you might have to fork out more money to help them out.
+However, unexpected things do come up.

 Dog Food Costs